alexishevia/izinput-pwa/docs/README.md

 IZ supports three types of transactions:

-- Payment: money is deposited to one of your accounts
+- Income: money is deposited to one of your accounts
 - Expense: money is withdrawn from one of your accounts
 - Transfer: money is exchanged between two accounts